The Visible 3Bot — a 3-gantry Visible Robot

 To make it easier to refer to the two documents, I’ll use the same headings between the two.
-For example: dealing with the assembly of the base frame in the VR assembly doc is called: “Assembling the Base Frame.”
-I’ll use that same title, here, and refer to the Step Numbers within that section of the VR doc where something different needs to be done to assemble the Visible 3Bot.
+For example: dealing with the assembly of the base frame in the Visible Robot assembly doc is called: “Assembling the Base Frame.”
+I’ll use that same title, here, and refer to the Step Numbers within that section of the Visible Robot Assembly doc where something different needs to be done to assemble the Visible 3Bot.

 Assembling the Base Frame

-The Visible 3Bot base frame replaces the following parts to those of the Visible Robot
+The Visible 3Bot base frame replaces the following parts of the similarly named parts of the Visible Robot.

 base_corner_3b_00_top // Ymin / Xmin